tonglam/fpl-data-public/README.md

 These reports play a crucial role in data analysis and visualization for users.

 ## DB
-**MySQL** serves as the relational database for this project, and the [MyBatis_Plus](https://github.com/baomidou/mybatis-plus) framework is selected to augment the utilization of MyBatis within the project.
+**MySQL** serves as the relational database for this project, and the [MyBatis_Plus](https://github.com/baomidou/mybatis-plus) framework is selected to augment the utilisation of MyBatis within the project.
 For a detailed overview of the database structure, you can refer to the ER diagram provided in the [FPL project Readme](https://github.com/tonglam/fpl-public/blob/main/README.md).

 ## AOP